10 Best Ways to Unclog a Drain Pipe

 You might think this is only a job for a plumber (and if you feel uncomfortable doing so then it should be!), but you can also do it at home with the right tools.

-Place an empty bucket under the pipe to catch water and use a wrench to loosen the slip nuts at both ends of the pipe.
+Place an empty bucket under the pipe to catch water and use a wrench to loosen the slip nuts at both ends of the tube.
 When the drain trap is free, remove it and turn it upside down, emptying the contents into the bucket.
 You may also need to fish around inside it for debris (an old toothbrush or wire hanger is great for this!).

 Rinse the trap with water, put it all back together and voila!

 This one’s pretty straightforward.
-If you have an uncomplicated blockage or something you want to retrieve (like a ring or earrings) use a wet-vac to suck up the blockage.
+If you have an uncomplicated blockage or something you want to retrieve (like a ring or earrings), use a wet-vac to suck up the blockage.

 Create the tightest seal you can with your hands around the drain opening and vacuum the contents up using the highest setting.

 You might think this tool is only for toilets (and it’s handy for that!), but you can use it on any type of drain.

 Plungers work by creating a vacuum inside the drain.
 With each plunge, blockages get pulled up and down and therefore loosened.
 The goal is to plunge until the blockage comes out the top of the drain or relaxes enough that it flows downward and clears the pipe when rinsed.

 Plunge a drain the same way you would a toilet.
 Make sure you create a tight seal between the drain surface and the bottom edge of the plunger.

 For those stubborn clogs, it’s time to call in the big guns.
 If your clog doesn’t budge from the above methods, you need to physically get inside the drain to push or pull out the clog.